Why Corporates in the GCC Need Regular IT Security Audits – Audits Explained

 MCS stresses that audits vary depending on business objectives and sectoral obligations:

-*Compliance audits – Alignment with GDPR, PCI DSS, HIPAA, and regional frameworks.
+*Compliance audits – GDPR, PCI DSS, HIPAA & Regional frameworks.

-*Vulnerability assessments – Identifying weaknesses across infrastructure and applications.
+*Vulnerability assessments – Identifying weak spots across infrastructure & apps.

 *Penetration testing – Ethical hacking to test real-world exposure.

-*Risk assessments – Quantifying threat likelihood and impact to prioritise investment.
+*Risk assessments – Quantifying threat likelihood and impact.

-A balanced programme combines these elements to cover both regulatory and operational risk.
+A balanced programme combines these elements to cover both regulatory & operational risk.

 The Corporate Business Case